Romanmc72/how_to_coding/LESSON_02_SCREEN/02_screen/README.md

 ## Starter Pack

-Here is the initial code ot run a curses program:
+Here is the initial code to run a curses program:

 ### Step 1